Moonsong-Labs/storage-hub-design-proposal/techincal_design/reducedOnChainStorage.md

 ```
 This way, the only information that needs to be stored on-chain, is a mapping of `bucket-id` to the MSP that stores all the files in it.
 If a user wants to retrieve a file, it is assumed that it would know the path to it, so it can know to which bucket it belongs, and therefore know the MSP that is storing it.
 Afterwards, the user would have to check with that specific MSP the exact details of the retrieval mechanisms available.
 With this approach, for MSPs, the Storage Hub state would scale with the number of buckets.

 In the case of BSPs, the concept of buckets doesn't exist, and it is intended that each new file, no matter what bucket it belongs to, is assigned to a random set of BSPs.
 Put differently, files in a bucket are not stored by the same set of BSPs.
 Therefore, for BSPs, there would be a **Merkle Patricia forest root** for each BSP.
-The Merkle Patricia forest is understood as the Merkle Patricia Trie whose leafs are the Merkle roots of each file the BSP is storing.
+The Merkle Patricia forest is understood as the Merkle Patricia Trie whose leafs are the hash of:
+- Fingerprint of the file (cryptographic content identifier, like a Merkle root of the file).
+- Location of the file.
+- Size of the file.

+All of them concatenated, and there is one for each file the BSP is storing.
 Under this design, for BSPs, the Storage Hub state would scale with the number of BSPs in the network.

 ## Requesting Proofs
 With the introduction of **buckets** for MSPs, and **Merkle Patricia forest roots** for BSPs, the runtime looses the ability to request a proof for a given file, to the Storage Provider that is supposed to be storing it.
 The following algorithm describes how the runtime would request storage proofs in this design, ensuring that eventually all storage proofs are requested, and in random order, without having any knowledge of the Merkle roots of each file.
 The algorithm is the same for buckets and Merkle Patricia forests, because buckets would also have a Merkle Patricia forest root linked to them, with the distinction that there can be multiple bucket "roots" for each MSP.
 So from here on, consider that the Merkle Patricia forest root can be the root linked to a bucket, or a BSP.